Freaky Friday (franchise): Origin

-The author wrote two sequels titled A Freaky Friday Story: A Billion for Boris (Also Known as ESP TV) published in 1974, and Summer Switch: A Freaky Friday Story published in 1982.
+The author wrote two direct sequels titled A Freaky Friday Story: A Billion for Boris (Also Known as ESP TV) published in 1974, and Summer Switch: A Freaky Friday Story published in 1982.
 In A Billion for Boris, things are back to normal for the Andrews family.
-After Ben repairs a used television that her purchased from Boris, inexplicably begins showing footage from the future.
-As Anabel discovers this anomaly, she ventures to use its new abilities similar to ESP to help other people, while Boris seeks for personal gain.
+After Ben repairs a used television that he purchased from Boris, it inexplicably begins showing footage from the future.
+As Anabel discovers this anomaly she ventures to use its new abilities similar to ESP to help other people, while Boris seeks to use it for personal gain.
 In Summer Switch, the Anders family once again finds themselves in a body-swap situation.
 Years later when Ben is a young teenager, he offhandedly wishes he could live life like his business executive father, while begrudgingly getting on a school bus headed for summer camp.
 As he struggles through a day at the office, his dad is forced to be involved with the camp activities.
-The duo work through their days, all while hoping to retrain their natural bodies.
+The duo work through their days, all while hoping to regain their natural bodies.
+Additionally, Rogers co-wrote a thematic sequel novel with the 2003 feature film screenwriter Heather Hach titled Freaky Monday published in 2009 by HarperCollins Publishers LLC.
+The premise though similar, follows different characters: a schedule and order-oriented student named Hadley, and a spontaneous laid-back teacher named Ms. Pitt.
+When the pair of them inexplicably switch bodies they seek for an instant resolution, but through the process acquire a respect for each other, and an understanding that change is progress.

 Films

 Freaky Friday (1976)

-Ellen and Annabel Andrews, are a mother-daughter duo that are constantly at odds with each other.
+Ellen and Annabel Andrews are a mother-daughter duo that are constantly at odds with each other.
 After a particular quarrel, Annabel heads out for a Thursday night with her friends.
-As they go about their respective evenings, and with a Friday the 13th beginning in frustration they both vocalize: "I wish I could switch places with her for just one day".
+As they go about their respective evenings, and with a Friday the 13th beginning in frustration they both vocalize: "I wish I could switch places with her for just one day."
 By inexplicable magic, the conscious personalities of each swaps bodies.